fluxninja/aperture/docs/content/concepts/integrations/flow-control/flow-control.md

 - _Feature_ Control Points: We provide
   [Aperture SDKs](/get-started/integrations/flow-control/sdk/sdk.md) for popular languages.
-Aperture SDK wraps any function call or code snippet inside the Service code as a Feature Control Point.
-Every invocation of the Feature is a Flow from the perspective of Aperture.
+Aperture SDK wraps any function call or code snippet inside the service code as a Feature Control Point.
+Every invocation of th feature is a flow from the perspective of Aperture.

   The SDK provides API to begin a flow which translates to a [flowcontrol.v1.Check][flowcontrol-proto] call into Agent.
 Response of this